ahmeterdem1/MLgebra/README.md

 #### Updates

-Max accuracy is %80.47 for now.
+Max accuracy is %80.49 for now.
+It seems like we have reached the local minima.
+Total weight update count to reach this accuracy from the random start is around 1.5 million.

 A playground file added that works with numpy and cv2 to display the drawings as well as the models answers to it.
 First 100 images are displayed all together in a matrix.
 Models answers